Directed by: James Marsh || Produced by: Tim Bevan, Eric Fellner, Lisa Bruce, Anthony McCarten

 Running Time: 123 minutes

 Filling in the slot for this year’s annual cute, romantic Oscar-bait drama is James Marsh’s part-biopic, part-love story, The Theory of Everything.
 The movie is neither as intelligent as The Imitation Game (2014) nor as entertaining The Babadook (2014), though all three feature irresistible accents to my American ears while still refraining from those tiresome subtitles of non-English-speaking productions that repel American masses like bad rain on a Sunday.
-If you have a girlfriend or female-date who’s into semi-artsy things or if you just want to kick back and watch a benign, friendly, utterly harmless movie that will never cause your heart-rate to fluctuate even a little bit, I suggest you check this movie out.
+If you have a girlfriend or female-date who’s into semi-artsy things or if you just want to kick back and watch a benign, friendly, forgettable movie that will never cause your heart-rate to fluctuate even a little bit, I suggest you check this movie out.
 However, I want it noted that I think this movie is substantially more bait than Oscar, if you catch my style….

-All cynicism aside, The Theory of Everything is a perfectly decent, harmless romance-biopic hybrid whose complete inability to offend or repel anyone has to be commended.
-It’s seriously such an inoffensive film that it’s impressive.
+All cynicism aside, The Theory of Everything (henceforth, TToE) is a harmless romance-biopic hybrid whose complete inability to offend or repel anyone has to be commended.
+It’s such an inoffensive film that it’s impressive.
 The love story feels genuine due to the good chemistry between a fantastic Eddie Redmayne as Hawking and a peppy Felicity Jones as Wilde.
 The near-constant bright lighting and soft-focus gives the story an appropriate dream-like feel, but in a warmhearted feelgood sort of way rather than a wacky or creepy surrealist experience a la David Lynch.

 Still, TToE is not a universally-appealing picture in the way that Toy Story (1995), 3 Idiots (2009), or The Dark Knight (2008) were because it is a genuinely outstanding movie that managed to be produced and distributed by a major studio.
 It’s not a very good film at all, just a decent one that doesn’t possess any offensive or explicit content whatsoever.
-The film as a whole is relatively slow, predictable, and not that particularly memorable in any way.
+The film as a whole is slow, predictable, and not memorable in any way.

 This is a movie that I probably would’ve never seen had it not been generating a fair bit of Oscar buzz already, and now that I made the effort to see it I almost wish it would get a Best Picture nomination (even though it doesn’t really deserve it) just to justify my trip to the theatre.
 It’s not a bad movie in any way, of course — it has some good performances, a good sense of playful humor thanks to Redmayne, and an appropriate feelgood (if slightly cheesy) ending — it’s just not that, well, special in any way either.
 It is, as Douglas Adams would say, mostly harmless.
 It’s a mostly (or should I say, entirely) harmless romantic drama.
 And not really that exciting of one either.